gitter-badger/grav-skeleton-course-companion-bootstrap/README.md

 ## Course Companion Highlights
 * A complete ready-to-run Grav package (open source)
-* Blog-format, with important reminders & preparations areas
+* Blog-format, with important reminders & top sticky post
 * Site pages can be easily added/removed/changed
+* Image header area above site navbar
 * Sidebar is a simple markdown file, which can also contain HTML
 * URL flag to only display page content (for display within LMS).
 For example, [demo.hibbittsdesign.org/grav-course-companion-b3/blog/week-03/onlydisplaypagecontent:true](http://demo.hibbittsdesign.org/grav-course-companion-b3/blog/week-03/onlydisplaypagecontent:true)
 * External links are automatically opened in a new Tab/Window